bourgeois-radical/speech4tracking/README.md

 **Medical Recommendation:**
 The "Hochdruckliga" (High Blood Pressure League) recommends taking blood pressure readings three times consecutively for accuracy.
 Subsequently, the two most recent measurements are averaged, and data is timestamped and stored in a database.
 This process can be time-consuming and error-prone.
 We believe that leveraging speech recognition technology can significantly streamline this task.

-## Project Goals:

-Our primary objective for the "Speech4Tracking" project is to develop a Minimum Viable Product (MVP) that empowers users to conduct A/B tests.
-These tests will help users assess the impact of dietary supplements (e.g., Creatine, Ashwagandha) or antihypertensive medications on their blood pressure and heart rates.

-**Benefits:**
-This functionality is especially valuable for individuals sensitive to changes in blood pressure due to dietary supplements or medications.
-It offers a practical tool for monitoring health and making informed decisions.

 # Data